Arizona Leisure - Vacation Guide

 The greatest number of tourists visit the Grand Canyon South Rim.
 It features the most services and amenities including restaurants, hotels, museums, multiple visitor centers, campgrounds, museums and free Ranger programs in addition to complimentary shuttle buses that continuously run between attractions.
 The South Rim has the easiest access from Interstate 40 and the cities of Flagstaff and Williams AZ.

-Desert View Scenic Drive Views
+Desert View Scenic Drive overlook with expansive Grand Canyon views

 The South Rim is open every day, all year.
 Its Rim Trail is 14 miles long and follows the canyon edge with amazing views from many of the major overlook points.
 The 25-mile Desert View Drive connects Grand Canyon Village and the east entrance (Desert View) to the South Rim.